pauliacomi/pyGAPS/docs/manual/parsing.rst

 The NIST ISODB is a database of adsorption isotherms. pyGAPS can pull a specific isotherm from the NIST ISODB by using the :meth:`~pygaps.parsing.isodb_interface.isotherm_from_isodb` function.
-The ISODB isotherm filename should be specified as a paramater.
+The ISODB isotherm filename should be specified as a parameter.

 ::